Kurapia vs Ruschia Carpet of Stars

-Kurapia New White and Kurapia Pink remain the undisputed champs in the world of groundcover and turf.
+Kurapia New White and Kurapia Pink remain the undisputed champs in the world of drought tolerant groundcover and turf.
 However we are occasionally asked how we compare to Ruschia lineolata (Carpet of Stars), a variety of iceplant and low growing ground cover with linear succulent leaves.

 Ruschia ‘Nana’ (Carpet of Stars).
 Ruschia is one of the new groundcovers that customers have seen on the end caps of many popular box stores in the past few years.
 Sold in groundcover flats and small plugs, Carpet of Stars has some interesting claims, so lets get the skinny.